nais/doc/docs/nais-application/nais.yaml/reference.md

     See [Redirect URIs](../../security/auth/idporten.md#redirect-uri) for details.

 ### `spec.idporten.sessionLifetime`
-The lifetime in seconds for the user's session at ID-porten.
-Your application **must** force the user to reauthenticate after this.
-Using refresh tokens will not work beyond this lifetime.
+The maximum lifetime in seconds for any given user's session in your application.
+The timeout starts whenever the user is redirected from the `authorization_endpoint` at ID-porten.
+Attempting to refresh the user's `access_token` beyond this timeout will yield an error.

 **Default**: `7200` \(2 hours\)